DarylFernandes99/DarylFernandes99/README.md

 ## 🌟 Key Achievements

 - 🏆 Published 2 research papers on AI/ML applications in IRJET
-- ⭐ Contributed to open-source projects with 50+ GitHub stars
 - 🚀 Reduced application processing time by 90% through AI automation
 - 📈 Achieved 99.9% uptime for production microservices
 - 🎯 Improved system accuracy by 85% with hybrid AI approach